mvrkvincent/RecApp2.0/frontend-react/README.md

 The core feature of our application allows users to Create, Read, and Destroy a Question.
 We will use React to help us generate the visual elements that allow users to interact with this functionality.

-1. Before we build out our components, let's turn our attention back to `./App.js` and plan out the overall archetecture and business logic of our applcation.
+1. Before we build out our components, let's turn our attention back to `./App.js` and plan out the overall architecture and business logic of our application.

 2. The scope of our application is quite narrow; submit a question, view a question, remove a question.
 However, if we decide to add features such as user authentication, answers to questions, or even dark mode,  we will generate data that needs to be shared among many unique components.
-With this in mind, lets create a `GLOBAL_STATE` constant to hold the current (and theoretical) state of our application.
+With this in mind, let's create a `GLOBAL_STATE` constant to hold the current (and theoretical) state of our application.
 Any changes to this object will be reflected in any component to which it has been passed as a prop.

       ~~~js
           // /src/components/App.js